THE KCC STORY

 Christmas came and went and 1997 began with the hope that the Center would be completed within weeks.
 An estimated $50,000 was needed for furnishings and finishing the interior.
 Loans of $38,500 were made by private parties, with most of the interest refunded enabling the Board to move forward.
 Ray Barrett offered to include building security checks free of charge on his regular route in the area.
 A gas log insert, donated by Tierra Del Mar Association was installed in the Lounge in March.

 And Christmas it was!
-The public was invited to the opening with flag raising and ribbon cutting, Santa Claus in attendance (courtesy of Gene Schlag), a Christmas tree with gift boxes under it containing a brand new Gateway computer and a turkey dinner with all the trimmings served out of the “state of the art” kitchen.
+The public was invited to the opening with a flag-raising and ribbon-cutting, Santa Claus in attendance (courtesy of Gene Schlag), a Christmas tree with gift boxes under it containing a brand new Gateway computer and a turkey dinner with all the trimmings served out of the “state of the art” kitchen.

 Without the cushion of a tax base to draw on, creating income for the Center will always be the focal point for the Kiawanda Board and the Volunteers and it was particularly crucial in the early days of operation.
 Tillamook Bay Community College leased the small office in June ‘97 and continually renewed that lease through 2006.
 The County Health Department moved into the other two rental spaces and it appeared that income from these rents would at least provide a steady, if not entirely adequate, income to the center.